thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 --Analysis and visualization tools--

 * A GC-MS data analysis application with a MS reference library.
-* A sequence alignment analysis applications for trimming alignments.
+* A sequence alignment analysis application for trimming alignments.
-* Hard-to-find color palettes (for example, a 25 member discrete color palette)
+* Hard-to-find color palettes (for example, a 25-member discrete color palette)

 --Useful data--

 * More than 12 chemical datasets for running practice analyses.
-* A phylogeny for >30,000 plant species, including nearly 30,000 angiosperms, >500 gymnosperms, nearly 500 pteridophytes, and 100 bryophytes.
+* A phylogeny for >30,000 plant species, including nearly 30,000 angiosperms, >500 gymnosperms, nearly 500 pteridophytes, and 100 bryophytes (https://thebustalab.github.io/data/plant_phylogeny.newick).
-* A list of nearly 400,000 plant species as well as the families, orders, and phyla to which they belong.
+* A list of nearly 400,000 plant species as well as the families, orders, and phyla to which they belong (https://thebustalab.github.io/data/plant_species.csv).

 # (PART) DATA ANALYSIS IN R